PabloIb21/Bienes-Raices/README.md

 # Real State
-First website only using HTML and CSS, made to start in web development.
+My first website only uses HTML and CSS, made when I started in web development.